1. Parameters and their specification#

 Two items need to be specified:

-should provide the end time (float value, secs) of all trials.params_spec["data_structure_params"] = { "trials_start_time": 0.0, "trials_end_time": 1.0, }
+trials_start_timeshould provide the start time (float value, secs) of all trials.trials_end_timeshould provide the end time (float value, secs) of all trials.params_spec["data_structure_params"] = { "trials_start_time": 0.0, "trials_end_time": 1.0, }

 1.1.3.
 Defaults#